 While soooo many gays are in love with Barcelona, Madrid is a pre- or post-cruise option that you should consider.
 I recently went to Madrid by sort-of-accident: it was much cheaper to fly there than Barcelona so figured “why not spend a few days in a city I’ve never visited?”

 And WOW, what a city!!
 Bring your walking shoes!
-Here’s what you should do with a three-day pre- or post-cruise visit to the capitol of Spain:
+Here’s what you should do with a three-day pre- or post-cruise visit to the capital of Spain:

 - Arrive in style.
 Assuming you arrive from Barcelona on Spain’s outstanding high-speed rail, spend a few minutes wandering the exquisitely reimagined Puerto de Atocha train station, which is now a botanical garden unlike no other (if you’re visiting Madrid prior to your cruise, give yourself enough time here before your train to Barcelona!
 You’ll be glad you did).